winer156/obamify-light/README.md

 # How to use

 **Use the ui at the top of the window to control the animation, choose between saved transformations, and generate new ones.** All your transformations are saved in the `presets` folder next to the executable.
-I have no idea why you would ever want to do this, but if you want the program to transform your images to something other than obama, you can change the `target.png` and `weights.png` files in the same directory.
+I have no idea why you would ever want to do this, but if you want to transform your images to something other than obama, you can change the `target.png` and `weights.png` files in the same directory.

 > `weights.png` is a grayscale image that decides how much importance is given to that pixel being accurate in the final image.
 > `target.png` is the image that you want to transform your source image into.